Articles, Conscious Consciousness, conscious relationships

 Lie down or sit comfortably.
 Breathe deeply.
 Hold a pillow, blanket, or your own body in the way you wish someone had held you.
 Notice what your body remembers.
 Do not force emotion.
 Let images, sensations, thoughts, and memories rise at their own pace.

 Ask yourself: Who held me?
 How did they hold me?
 Did I feel safe, wanted, rushed, ignored, controlled, or cherished?
-Did anyone feed me when I felt hunger?
+Did anyone feed me when I felt hungry?
 Did anyone comfort me when I cried?
 Did anyone answer my questions?
 Did anyone encourage my natural body, feelings, curiosity, and direction?
 Did anyone shame me for needing touch, attention, food, comfort, play, quiet, expression, or understanding?

 Then ask: How do I hold and touch people now?
 How do I receive love now?
 What do I ask of partners, children, friends, students, or spiritual companions that may belong to an earlier wound?
 Where do I still expect rejection, even when love is present?
 Where do I reject love because I learned long ago that love was unsafe, conditional, confusing, or unavailable?